 I began studying and analyzing the music business at the ripe old age of thirteen.
 Luckily, what I learned then and in the years that followed eventually allowed me to worked in that very industry, particularly in the retail and distribution sector, for fourteen years.
 Throughout that time I maintained my interest in analysis and research of music trends and developments.
 I discovered along the way, though, an additional passion for helping aspiring artists and music professionals to better understand the business.
 That’s when I returned to school to earn my MBA while I pursued a position in academia, which led me to the University of Colorado Denver in 2006.

-I’m presently a Music Business professor in the Music and Entertainment Industry Studies department in the College of Arts and Media at the University of Colorado Denver.
+At CU Denver, I’m presently an associate professor in the Music and Entertainment Industry Studies department in the College of Arts and Media.
 At UCD I’ve introduced and developed courses that explore music marketing and the future of the music business.
-I also oversees the college’s award-winning student-run record label, CAM Records, an experiential learning course in which students market and support Colorado artists while learning about record labels.
-I’m also the instructor for CAM’s internships within the arts and music communities.
+More recently I developed and taught the first Music Cities class in higher education.
+During my first seven years I oversaw the college’s award-winning student-run record label, CAM Records, an experiential learning course in which students market and support Colorado artists while learning about record labels.
+For several years, I’ve also been the faculty sponsor/instructor for CAM’s internships.

 My published research and writing has focused on trends and issues relating to recording artists and their careers, music marketing, piracy, and trends in music.
+My research has also involved popular song lyrics.
 I’ve presented seminars, programs, events, and panels on such subjects at various local and national music-related conferences on those subjects and others.

-I’m an elected board member of the Music and Entertainment Industry Educator’s Association, a great organization for anyone teaching music or anything related to it, or hoping to do so.
-I’m also a member of NARAS (the National Academy of Recording Arts & Sciences) and NARM (National Association of Recording Merchandisers), another great organization with which I’ve worked in several capacities in the past.
+I’m presently the president of the Music and Entertainment Industry Educator’s Association, a great organization for anyone teaching music or anything related to it, or hoping to do so.
+I’m also a member of NARAS (the National Academy of Recording Arts & Sciences), better known as the Grammys.